- Home

 Measuring and modelling E. bosistoana and E. globoidea growth and carbon sequestration: a regional approach

-In 2022-24. a Marlborough regional forestry and biomass project included development of regional E. bosistoana and E. globoidea growth models.
+In 2022-24. a Marlborough regional forestry and biomass project included a significant amount of work on work on a regional E. globoidea growth model.
 Carbon sequestration was included for the first time.
 The MPI Sustainable Land Management and Climate Change (SLMACC) project has been led by Prof. Euan Mason.

 Some intensive fieldwork was required.
 A summer student crew felled selected trees at NZDFI trial sites across Marlborough.
 Solid wood components of each tree were weighed and measured, and then all components, including branches and foliage, were transported to the School of Forestry for drying and further measurement.